 bird nest, lending a distinct flavor and tenderness (and

 price tag) to Chinese soups.

-in California, abalone receives a less esoteric treatment
+in California, abalone receives a less exotic treatment

 and is best enjoyed after a dusting of cracker meal, flour and a quick sauté.
 Or, perhaps, you could dress it up

 a bit as abalone almondine or picatta-style.
 At Hoppe's Garden Bistro & Wine Shop in Cayucos, abalone was the centerpiece for a

 It appeared on pizza, followed by sautéed abalone